percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

 The ``TOKUDB_LOCKS`` table
 --------------------------------------------------------------------------------

-The :table:`tokudb_locks` table in the information schema contains the set of locks granted to *TokuDB* transactions.
+The :ref:`tokudb_locks` table in the information schema contains the set of locks granted to *TokuDB* transactions.

 The following query returns all of the locks granted to some *TokuDB*